 In operation since the mid 1980s, the St. James Food Pantry distributes nonperishable food items on the third Saturday of each month to our neighbors in need.
 Food donations are provided by the Greater Baton Rouge Food Bank and distributed to those driving and walking up.

 We Care Bags

 St. James Episcopal Church shares the joy of Christmas working with the Salvation Army and Volunteers of America.
-The Salvation Army provides a list of 75 vetted, needy children whose names, ages, and genders are included on ornaments on our Angel Tree.
-Parishioners are invited to “adopt” a child by selecting their ornament, and providing some Christmas gifts using the information about them from their ornament.
-Ornaments for elders who might not otherwise receive anything at Christmas are received from the Volunteers of America, vetted from residents of their subsidized housing for the elderly.
-The seniors at the VOA house complete a wish list, and St. James parishioners can “adopt” a senior and purchase a gift from their wish list, usually including items such as Boost® drinks, puzzles, or towels.
+The Salvation Army provides a list of children in need.
+Parishioners are invited to “adopt” a child by selecting their ornament, and providing some Christmas gifts using the detailed information about them from their ornament.
+Ornaments for older adults in need are received from the Volunteers of America.
+Adults living at a VOA house compiles a wish list, and St. James parishioners are invited to “adopt” an adult by purchasing a gift from the list.

 Contact: Betsy Harper, email@example.com